navis-org/navis-flybrains/README.md

 # generated or collated by VirtualFlyBrain.org - see docstring for details
 >>> flybrains.download_vfb_transforms()

-# Register the transforms - this is only necessary if you just downloaded thems
+# Register the transforms - this is only necessary if you just downloaded them
 # Alternatively just restart your Python session and import flybrains
 >>> flybrains.register_transforms()
 ```